Quantum Circuit Mutants: Empirical Analysis and Recommendations: Background

-\textbf{Mutation Analysis. } Mutation analysis is a widely used technique in software engineering to evaluate the effectiveness and quality of testing techniques.
+Mutation analysis is a widely used technique in software engineering to evaluate the quality of testing techniques.
+It is a dynamic technique that assesses the testing technique's effectiveness by introducing small changes to the program and checking the behavior of the modified programs when executed.

 A typical mutation analysis process systematically uses mutation operators to introduce changes to the correct program.
 As a result, each change produces a faulty version (\emph{mutant}) of the program.
 Test cases are executed on mutants to determine which test cases can detect the mutants.
-The testing results measure the adequacy of testing techniques used to generate test cases~\cite{MutationOrigin}.
+The testing results measure the adequacy of testing techniques used to generate test cases~\parencite{MutationOrigin}.

 The mutants can have different behaviors depending on the operator applied and the program itself.
 Within this context, each mutant can be categorized into several groups.
 First, regarding whether the testing technique can detect it or not, a mutant is classified as {\it detected} (or {\it killed}), or as a {\it survivor}, i.e., not detected.
-On the other hand, those mutants that are not even able to be executed, due to some syntactical errors, are called the {\it stillborn} mutants~\cite{stillborn}.
+On the other hand, those mutants that are not even able to be executed, due to some syntactical errors, are called {\it stillborn} mutants~\parencite{MutationSurvey}.

 Each group is further divided into some subcategories.
 Inside the not-detected mutants, one of the main challenges of mutation analysis is related to {\it equivalent mutants}.
 Equivalent mutants are those that behave the same as the original program for all the inputs, thus, they cannot be detected by any test.
 Moreover, another critical category is constituted by {\it redundant mutants} that make minimal contributions to the testing process.
 Those are the ones that are detected whenever other mutants are detected.
 This category includes {\it duplicated} mutants, which are equivalent to each other but not to the original program, and {\it subsumed} mutants, jointly detected when other mutants are detected.
-Any error detected in a {\it subsumed} mutant is also identified by the first mutant~\cite{36Survey,37Survey,38Survey,39Survey}.
+Any error detected in a {\it subsumed} mutant is also identified by the first mutant~\parencite{36Survey,37Survey,38Survey,39Survey}.